wilsoncao181/macropad/README.md

 ## Features

-Very simple sandwich mount case with a 4.9.. tilt!
+Very simple sandwich mount case with a 4 ish degree tilt!

 Buttons will copy, paste, cut, undo and redo.